 Originally from Florence, Oregon, Gabrielle graduated from OSU in 2003 with a degree in public health.
 She holds a master’s degree in food policy and economics from Tufts University, the Friedman School of Nutrition Science and Policy.

-Karli works on local, state, and federal advocacy for the university: assisting with OSU advocacy and engagement on state and federal policy issues, tracking all state legislation that affects higher education and OSU programs or constituents, and communicating OSU achievements and contributions to our representatives in Washington, DC and in Salem.
-She also connects students to opportunities in government and coordinates activities related to OSU’s advocacy day at the State Capitol.
+Claire coordinates OSU’s efforts in local, state, and federal matters for the university.
+She assists with OSU advocacy and engagement on state and federal policy issues, tracks state legislation that affects higher education and OSU programs or constituents, and communicates OSU achievements and contributions to our representatives in Washington, DC and Salem.
+She also connects students to opportunities in government and coordinates activities related to OSU’s advocacy in the State Capitol.

 A native of Corvallis, Claire is a lifelong Beaver supporter and a dedicated classical musician.
 At OSU, she sang with Bella Voce women’s choir and played flute with the OSU Wind Ensemble, Flute Choir, and the Corvallis-OSU Symphony Orchestra.
 She has also been involved in theatre, having most recently performed with OSU’s annual Bard in the Quad summer production.